Skip to content

 Usage

-A Timeline Cell is used to represent an event and should lead to more details on the event upon clicking its card.
+A Timeline Cell is used to represent an event and should lead to more details on the event upon being clicked.
 A Timeline View is used to display these cells in chronological order.

 A Timeline Preview Cell gives a high-level overview of an event and is not clickable.
-A Timeline Preview View is used to display the Preview Cells along with a See All button that should lead to the full Timeline View.
+A Timeline Preview View is used to display the Preview Cells along with a See All button.
+Clicking the Timeline Preview View should lead to the full Timeline View.

 Construction